EugeneL97/SFMLAlgorithmVisualizer/README.md

 By observing best-case, average-case, and worst-case scenarios in action, the goal is to solidify the core concepts and highlight why different algorithms are suited for different tasks.
 Understanding these trade-offs visually can reinforce the idea that no single algorithm is universally the best.
 Each is a tool optimized for a specific job.

+## Why SFML?

+I chose SFML because of its straightforward implementation and learning curve.
+It lets me focus on implementing algorithms without being overly concerned by the extra boilerplate code of lower level graphics engines, while reinforcing my C++ knowledge.

 ## Current Features

 - **Sorting Visualization:** Watch how various sorting algorithms operate step by step.